eshaiju/eshaiju.github.io/source/_posts/2015-01-08-spree-add-extra-fields-to-product-model-with-deface-and-decorator.markdown

 <div class='post'>
 	<div dir="ltr" style="text-align: left;" trbidi="on">

 <a href="https://spreecommerce.com">Spree</a> is a fully-featured e-commerce solution that can be easily integrated into a Rails application.
 If you need to turn a Rails app into a store that sells products then Spree is one of the quickest ways to do this.
-We can customise all the built in features in spree and can also and new features and fileds to spree models.
+We can customise all the built-in features in Spree and can also and new features and fields to Spree models.
 <br/>
 <br/>
-In this post I am discussing about adding a extra field for uploading company logo in to products.
+In this post, I am discussing adding an extra field for the uploading company logo into products.
 For customising view of product form we can use <a href ="https://github.com/spree/deface">Deface</a>.
 To add <strong>has_attached_file</strong> relation to product model we use <strong>decorator</strong>.
 <br/>

 First we need to create migration for adding company logo field to <strong>spree_products</strong> table.